huskyhania/huskyhania/README.md

 ### Interested in what I did in C?

+👉 My biggest achievement AKA **[Minishell](https://github.com/huskyhania/minishell)** - A thorough implementation of a command interpreter that closely mimics the behaviour of Bash.
+It was a deep dive into processes and system calls that taught me more than any other project.

 👉 Have a look at **[Philosophers](https://github.com/huskyhania/philosophers)** — I implemented two different solutions to the classic *Dining Philosophers* problem:
 • one using threads and mutexes
 • one using processes and semaphores